-Conflict of Interest
+Conflicts of Interest

 Originality and Duplicate Publication

 Certain types of articles, such as guidelines produced by governmental agencies and professional organizations, may need to reach the widest possible audience.
-In such instances, editors sometimes deliberately publish material that is also being published in other journals, with the agreement of the authors and the editors of those journals.
+In such instances, editors sometimes deliberately publish material that is also published in other journals with the agreement of the authors and the editors of those journals.
 Secondary publication for various other reasons, in the same or another language, especially in other countries, is justifiable and can be beneficial provided that the following conditions are met.
 The authors have received approval from the editors of both journals (the editor concerned with secondary publication must have a photocopy, reprint, or manuscript of the primary version).
-The priority of the primary publication is respected by a publication interval of at least 1 week (unless specifically negotiated otherwise by both editors).
+The priority of the primary publication is respected by a publication interval of at least one week (unless specifically negotiated otherwise by both editors).

-The paper for secondary publication is intended for a different group of readers; an abbreviated version could be sufficient.
+The paper for secondary publication is intended for a different group of readers; therefore, an abbreviated version could be sufficient.
 The secondary version faithfully reflects the data and interpretations of the primary version.
 The footnote on the title page of the secondary version informs readers, peers, and documenting agencies that the paper has been published in whole or in part and states the primary reference.
 A suitable footnote might read: “This article is based on a study first reported in the [title of journal, with full reference].”

-Process to Manage the Research and Publication Misconduct
+Management of Research and Publication Misconduct